renatoargh/centos/README.md

  - How to allow specific user run command as sudo without password?
  - How do I install nginx?

-### How do I know for how long my system is running?
+### How do I know for how many hours my system is running?

 Besides running `uptime` you can run the below script if you need the result as a single number.
 Result is in hours.